zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 The door is segmented.
 Divide into parts.
 Also, the size is set.
 The iron is embossed by a prima.
 Close with an iron lid.

-“The ground in that hell was made iron.
+"The ground in that hell was made iron.
 The nets are burned with fire.
 Hamakal The fire is spreading with a sip from the back.

-“Fear of the plight of the flame, not to be able to scare the most Bearing Lomar
+"Fear of the plight of the flame, not to be able to scare the most Bearing Lomar

-“(There) spread the flame in the oriental wall.
+"(There) spread the flame in the oriental wall.
 Burning sin kamma The person will feel on the abusive wall.

-“Spread the flame in the western wallwas there.
+"Spread the flame in the western wallwas there.
 The person who burns out of sin On the oriental wall there is a pedestal.

-“In the northern wall, the flame spread.
+"In the northern wall, the flame spread.
 The one who burns in sin kamma The right length of the wall is in the wall.

-“In the southern wall, the flame spread.
+"In the southern wall, the flame spread.
 The one who burns in sin kamma Hanging on the northern wall.

-“From underneath there is a dangerous flame.
+"From underneath there is a dangerous flame.
 He who burns in sin kamma Hapes.

-“Starting from the lid there is a dangerous flame.
+"Starting from the lid there is a dangerous flame.
 Sin Karma Burning Person (Under) Ground Hapes.

-“That Aveichi, the glitter of the burnt iron crutches, looks under and over hell will cause alarming.
+"That Aveichi, the glitter of the burnt iron crutches, looks under and over hell will cause alarming.

-“It is the most sinful of it, the fierce doer with the voice of the bandage.
+"It is the most sinful of it, the fierce doer with the voice of the bandage.
 No.

-“That hell is the body of the vaunted is like fire.
+"That hell is the body of the vaunted is like fire.
 Behold of the hardness of the kamma, its ash or mesh No.

-“Run to the east, then run to Aparandim, run north, and then south Run at length.
+"Run to the east, then run to Aparandim, run north, and then south Run at length.

-“Those creatures who seek redemption which desire exodus run to a certain length, and that length The door is clogged.
+"Those creatures who seek redemption which desire exodus run to a certain length, and that length The door is clogged.

-“Because of the sins that have given their most rewarding, they are due to kamma Not to be excreted from it.
+"Because of the sins that have given their most rewarding, they are due to kamma Not to be excreted from it.

 [APZ 170.4] (#apz170 .4) {#apz170 .4 .ref .apz} "He suffered this fear of Domnus